Krithi-D/Agentic--Aqua-Nova/README.md

    Add a turbidity sensor (can be simulated with another analog sensor or potentiometer)

 3.Wire the Circuit:

-     Connect all sensors to the ESP32:
+     Connect the sensors to ESP32:

 DHT22       -> GPIO15
 Salinity    -> GPIO36